icecube/icetray-public/docs/info/quickstart.rst

 CVMFS
 ^^^^^

 If you are running on a cluster, :ref:`cvmfs` is available to manage software installation for you.
 It provides all of the standard software used in IceCube.

 Checking out some code
 ----------------------

-Now you are ready to check out a release of offline software.
+Now you are ready to check out a release of IceTray.
 Please feel free to replace the version used below with the latest version found at https://github.com/icecube/icetray/